Flux159/next-postgraphile/README.md

 For other commands, building, etc. this repo is the same as a next.js app started with `yarn create next-app`.

+## Graphiql and Graphql endpoints

+In development, the graphiql endpoint is located at [http://localhost:3000/api/graphiql](http://localhost:3000/api/graphiql) and the graphql query endpoint is at [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql).

 ## Notes

 Deployment has not been tested with now.sh or lambda/serverless.
 This repo is better suited as a starter template for VM or container deployment in a traditional client-server architecture.